Watch the recordings here

 Ryoji Noritake (CEO, Board Member, Health and Global Policy Institute) moderated the session.

-GYA alumni member Masaki Nakamura (Osaka University Japan) provided opening and closing remarks.
+GYA alumni Masaki Nakamura (Osaka University Japan) provided opening and closing remarks.

-GYA member Akihiro Kishimura (Kyushu University, Japan) shared information of the “Recommendation 2020” prepared by the Young Academy of Japan.
+GYA member Akihiro Kishimura (Kyushu University, Japan) shared information on the “Recommendation 2020” prepared by the Young Academy of Japan.